bytrixcoin/bytrixcoin/README.md

 - `./DeroGoldd --version`

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, DeroGold Developters

 ### Copypasta for license when editing files

-Hi DeroGold contributor, thanks for forking and sending back Pull Requests.
+Hi BytriX contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files, see [src/CryptoNoteConfig.h] for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018-2019, The TurtleCoin Developers
 // Copyright (c) 2018-2019, The DeroGold Developters
+// Copyright (c) 2019-2020, The BytriX Team
 //
 // Please see the included LICENSE file for more information.
 ```